 This is a real advantage of this tool, the idea would be to take a plain text article, and add in the affordances you have on the web, links, images, and embedded media.

 Finally, there is the new form item to add end notes; these get appended to the content when viewed, e.g.

 I could tweak this for weeks.
 The preview/publish process might be clunky, or people might forget to click the final button (no work is lost, it just never gets pushed into the pending post area).
 I do have an thing rigged to generate notification emails to people the site owner designates as editors.
 And my clever cookie logout thing is not working.

 The idea is that if you want some other features, well heck git it done.
 It’s a theme.
 Hack away.

 That’s what I will keep doing, though I ought to be pointing efforts elsewhere (more on that soon).

 Still from The Artist’s Dream (1913) by John Randolph Bray, wikimedia commons public domain image

-The post "Tweaking TRU Writer / Coding By No Textbook" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/12/coding-by-no-textbook/) on December 29, 2014.
+The post "Tweaking TRU Writer / Coding By No Textbook" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/12/coding-by-no-textbook/) on December 29, 2014.